NavInfoNC/nc-argparse/README.rst

 It supports positional arguments and optional arguments::

    $ ./nc-argparse compile a.dat b.dat --mode fast -i
-   Compiling a.dat into b.dat ...
+   Compiling a.dat into b.dat in 'fast' mode ...
 Done

 It supports detection of unknown arguments::